ventsikovachev/product-funnel-analysis/README.md

 The project integrates SQL, Python, and Power BI to demonstrate a complete analytical workflow - from data extraction and transformation to insight generation and business-oriented visualization.

-📊 Key Insights

-🔻Funnel Performance & Drop-offs
-A significant drop-off occurs between funding and product usage, indicating potential friction in product activation or unclear value delivery.
-While onboarding and funding conversion remain relatively strong, activation into core product usage represents the primary bottleneck.

-📱 Behavioral Segmentation
-User behavior varies across device types, with mobile users dominating volume but not always leading in engagement efficiency.
-Geographic segmentation reveals variations in funding behavior across countries, suggesting potential localization or market-specific optimization opportunities.

-💰 User Value & Contribution
-Deposit analysis highlights that high-value users contribute disproportionately to total volume, emphasizing the importance of identifying and retaining these segments.
-Differences across user segments suggest distinct behavioral and value patterns, supporting targeted engagement strategies.

-🔁 Retention Dynamics
-Retention rates indicate that a substantial portion of users do not transition into long-term engagement, reinforcing the need for improved post-activation experience and continuous value delivery.

 **Objectives**

 Analyze user progression through key funnel stages (connection → funding → usage → retention),